Apollosol13/stogie/TERMS_OF_SERVICE.md

 ## 2. Eligibility

-You must be 18 years or older to use Stogie.
-By using the App, you confirm that you meet this requirement and that you are legally allowed to consume or discuss tobacco products in your jurisdiction.
+You must be at least 21 years old (or the legal age for tobacco use in your jurisdiction, whichever is greater) to use Stogie.
+By using the App, you confirm that you meet this age requirement and that you are legally allowed to purchase, consume, or discuss tobacco products in your jurisdiction.

 ## 3. Your Account